 Sudden pressure rise relays.
 Transformers are specified to have two sudden pressure relays used to trip the transformer when both relays have operated.
-A sudden pressure or c) Temperature monitoring system to indicate top oil and winding temperatures.

-Bucholtz relay (Device 63) shall be provided, including seal-in contacts in an enclosure with a threaded conduit hub and "loss of DC indication"
+A sudden pressure or Bucholtz relay (Device 63) shall be provided, including seal-in contacts in an enclosure with a threaded conduit hub and "loss of DC indication"